Dnesh88/api-playground/simple-express-app/README.md

 const errorHandler = require("./middleware/errorHandler");
 ```

-- **Security** Avoid exposing entire object to consumers as it can leak various internal details which can be a security concern.
+- **Security:** Avoid exposing entire object to consumers as it can leak various internal details which can be a security concern.

 ```
 res.json({